A Passage to India (film): Plot

-They reach the caves at a higher elevation some distance from the group and, before entering, Aziz steps away to smoke a cigarette.
+Adela and Aziz reach the caves at a higher elevation some distance from the group and, before entering, Aziz steps away to smoke a cigarette.
 Adela enters one of the caves on her own, lights a match, and inexplicably begins to cry.
 Aziz returns to find Adela has disappeared.
 Shortly afterwards, he sees her running headlong down the hill, disheveled.
 She is picked up by the doctor's wife, Mrs. Callendar, and taken to the Callendars' home.
 Adela is bleeding from cactus needles and delirious.
 Dr. Callendar medicates Adela with a hypodermic syringe.

-Upon his return to Chandrapore, Aziz is accused of attempting to rape Adela inside the caves and is jailed awaiting trial.
+Upon his return to Chandrapore, Aziz is startled to find himself accused of attempting to rape Adela inside the caves and is jailed awaiting trial.
 The incident becomes a cause célèbre.
 Mr. Fielding, who has befriended Aziz, insists he is innocent.
 Mrs. Moore also firmly believes Aziz did not commit any offence and departs India for England.
 Seemingly enjoying her passage at sea, Mrs. Moore suddenly suffers an apparent heart attack and dies.

-In court, Adela is questioned by the prosecutor, who is stunned when Adela replies that Aziz never entered the cave, where the supposed attempted rape took place.
-It becomes clear to Adela that her earlier signed accusation of attempted rape was false, so she recants.
-Aziz is freed and his innocence celebrated.
+In court, Adela is questioned by the prosecutor Mr. McBryde, who is stunned when Adela replies that Aziz never entered the cave, where the supposed attempted rape took place.
+It becomes clear to Adela that her earlier signed accusation of attempted rape was false, so she breaks down and recants.
+Aziz is freed and his innocence celebrated by the local population, though he begins to deeply resent the British for having been humiliated at court.
 Adela is abandoned to her own devices by the British except for Mr. Fielding, who assists her to safety at the college.
 She plans to return to England at the earliest moment.
-Aziz vows to find a new job in another Indian state away from British rule; he opens a clinic in the lake area near Srinagar, Kashmir.
+Aziz finds a new job in another Indian state away from Chandrapore; he opens a clinic in the lake area near Srinagar, Kashmir.